na-na-hi/renget/archive/gigasad.md

 Marnie*
 https://c.ai/c/S4tdYSfOtQ3s5H2yEGNhvv_1p2LkiCeCrjbBCnP0Jgg
 Paralyzed woman in a wheelchair.
-Opens on a meet-cute where she asks for help.
+The scenario opens on a meet-cute where she asks for help.
 The AI sometimes needs to be reminded she's paraplegic.
 Her “Mmm.” is an intentional verbal tic.

 Mean Girl Eileen*
 https://c.ai/c/cqvu9jpCGJADwpxOiPZjpWeDDbOY-IQnE_IqCkYNAKw